ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

   print("You have won some tasty chocolate!")
 ```
 First we assign the variable `tastyword` so it refers to the string "chocolate".
-Then we assign the number 3 to the variable x.
+Then we assign the number 3 to the variable `x`.

 Next follows a boolean expression (a true/false question).
 Actually there are a few boolean expressions here.
-The first is `tastyword.count("o") < x`, the second one is `tastyword.endswith("e").
+The first is `tastyword.count("o") < x`, the second one is `tastyword.endswith("e")`.
 This translates to: *Count the number of letter o's in the `tastyword` variable, and see if it is less than `x`*, and *Does the `tastyword` end with "e"?*

 Finally there is a *logical operator*: `and`. *Both* boolean expressions in the `if` statement must be `True` to allow us to reach the `print` function.
 Otherwise nothing will be printed out.